sonic-net/SONiC/doc/mgmt/SONiC_TIMEZONE_HLD.md

 2. retart rsyslog to apply the updated time via command "systemctl restart rsyslog.service"

 For the containers:

-1. with bind mounts, container /etc/localtime is updated when host /etc/localtime is updated. /etc/localtime points to the current timezone under /usr/share/zoneinfo/<timezone_name>.
+1. Create a script in each container to handle
-   If the bind mount already exists, but to a different location in the container, then a soft link has to be made so that /etc/local is pointing to the correct timezone (e.g mgmt and telemetry)
+    - symbolic link /etc/localtime to the corresponding timezone under /usr/share/zoneinfo/
-2. restart rsyslog to apply the updated time via command "docker exec -it <container_name> supervisorctl restart rsyslogd"
+    - restart rsyslog service

-   For example in bgp container, once this is done, frr.log will use the updated timestamp.
+   hostcfgd will trigger this script in each container upon detecting database timezone change.

-3. For the logs not based on syslog, special handling needs to be applied.
+2. For the logs not based on syslog, special handling needs to be applied.

    For example in mgmt-framework container, rest_server.log is based on glog.